troglobit/uftpd/README.md

 [lite][].
 See their respective README's for details, there should be no real surprises, both use the familiar configure, make, make install.

-Alternatively, instead of building from source, you can try the latest [pre-built package][.deb] from [the FTP][] &mdash; or build and install your own package.
-Installing the package takes care of setting up inetd for you.
-Use `make package` to build the `.deb` package file.

 See below if you want to contribute.